microsoftgraph/msgraph-sdk-powershell/src/Files/beta/docs/New-MgBetaDriveRootPermission.md

 ### -ExpirationDateTime
 A format of yyyy-MM-ddTHH:mm:ssZ of DateTimeOffset indicates the expiration time of the permission.
-DateTime.MinValue indicates there is no expiration set for this permission.
+DateTime.MinValue indicates there's no expiration set for this permission.
 Optional.

 ```yaml